 (Dance Research NRW)

 Since 2009, "Tanzrecherche NRW"(Dance Research NRW) has been offering dancers, performers and choreographers the opportunity to research several weeks a year, independent of production.

 Up to three artists or teams from abroad are invited to NRW for research with special regional references in cultural, political, social or scientific terms.

-In the future, too, the scholarship programme aims to bring international impulses to NRW and to promote the exchange between international scholarship holders and the NRW scene.
+In the future, the scholarship programme will continue to bring international impulses to NRW and promote the exchange between international scholarship holders and the NRW scene.